 On a positive note, the gluten-free pasta with marinara sauce was great, and more appropriately priced at a mere $8.
 However, the side of bread (not gluten-free) should have been replaced with a substitute, as opposed to charging the customer for the whole plate.

 Woodfired offers both indoor and outdoor seating.
 The indoor seating is a bit cramped and lacks in the style department.
-The outdoor covered patio, on the other hand, is a great, relaxing way to spend a Friday night.
+Sitting on the outdoor covered patio, on the other hand, is a great, relaxing way to spend a Friday night.
 When there is a cool breeze, it's just perfect.
-The checkered Italian table cloths and lights add to the authentic setting.
+The checkered Italian tablecloths and festive lights add a bit of a romantic touch.